Sergio Canamasas: GP2 Series

 Canamasas began 2012 without a drive, but was signed by the Lazarus team to compete in the eighth round of the GP2 Series, alongside Giancarlo Serenelli and replacing Fabrizio Crestani.
 He did not score any points from the ten races in which he competed.
 In 2014, Canamasas switched to Trident and took his first podium in GP2 by finishing third in the sprint race at Monaco.
 Canamasas was disqualified from the sprint race in Monza for reckless driving that resulted in the retirements of numerous drivers, including his teammate Johnny Cecotto Jr.

+Formula 2

+Canamasas returned to Trident for the 2017 Formula 2 season.
+He switched to Rapax before the Spielberg round.
+After the Budapest round, Canamasas left the series.
+He explained his decision to step away by citing a lack of professionalism on the part of the circuit's medical staff in an incident that almost cost his father his life.